 Insecticidal sprays will often be necessary although botanicals like rotenone usually get the job done.
 Spider mites don't chew holes in the leaves, but they suck the juices out of the plant leaving lots of small, dead specks in the leaves.
 They can become so numerous that the leaves begin to take on a grayish appearance and you may even see webs.

-Eventually the leaves turn yellow and fall off.
+Eventually, the leaves turn yellow and fall off.
 If you catch them before they become too numerous, high-pressure water sprays will often knock the population down enough for predators to finish them off.
-Otherwise spray the plants with wettable sulfur being sure to cover the underside of the leaves as well as the top.
+Otherwise, spray the plants with wettable sulfur while being sure to cover both the underside and top of the leaves.

 Eggplant Harvesting Tips

-The primary criteria for harvesting eggplants is to pick them while the skins are glossy.
-If the eggplantÕs skin becomes dull, the seeds are beginning to mature and the potential for bitterness is increased.
+The main idea with harvesting eggplants is to pick them while the skins are still glossy.
+If the eggplant's skin becomes dull, the seeds are beginning to mature and the potential for bitterness is increased.